Translating CDA to FHIR

 How it works

-For health tech vendors: Typically, either you or your connection sends CDA documents to a Redox FHIR® endpoint for translation, then we return a FHIR® bundle of resources to your system, or to a cloud for storage (e.g., Google Cloud FHIR® server).
-However, this isn’t supported with data on demand.
+For health tech vendors: Either you or your connection sends CDA documents to a Redox FHIR® endpoint for translation.
+Then, we return a FHIR® bundle of resources to your system, or to a cloud for storage (e.g., Google Cloud FHIR® server).
+However, we don't support CDA translation like this with data on demand.

-For healthcare organizations: You can send CDA documents to a Redox FHIR® endpoint for translation and we return a FHIR® bundle of resources to your system.
+For healthcare organizations: You send CDA documents to a Redox FHIR® endpoint for translation.
+We return a FHIR® bundle of resources to your system.
 Alternatively, you can retrieve CDA data from a FHIR® cloud vendor first, and then we translate the CDA data to FHIR® afterwards.

 Either way, Redox API actions allow you to retrieve clinical data from healthcare organizations or clinical networks.
 Our FHIR® API returns a bundle of resources (30+ possible) with the normalized data so that you can accomplish your own unique workflow.